-From the traces we observe that over 99.5% of the hosts contacted fewer than 60 different hosts in 10 minutes, corresponding to an average fan-out rate below 0.1/sec.
+From the traces we observe that over 99.5% of the hosts contacted fewer than 60 different hosts in 10 min, corresponding to an average fan-out rate below 0.1/s.
 We categorize these hosts as benign.
-(Note that Twycross and Williamson [13] use fan-out rate of 1/sec as a maximum allowed speed for throttling virus spreads.)
+(Note that Twycross and Williamson [14] use fan-out rate of 1/s as a maximum allowed speed for throttling virus spreads.)

-Only 9 hosts exceed this threshold in this trace.
-Of these, 4 were aliases (introduced by the traces having separate anonymization namespaces) for an internal scanner used by the site for its own vulnerability assessment.
-Of the remainder, 3 hosts are main mail servers that forward large volumes of email, and the other 2 hosts are internal web crawlers that build search engine databases of the content served by internal Web servers.
-By manual inspection, we also later found another appearance of the internal scanner that we missed using our 0.1/sec fan-out rate threshold, as in that instance the scanner contacted only 51 different IP addresses during the 10-minute period.
-We exclude the scanners and the crawlers5 from our subsequent analysis.
+Only nine hosts exceed this threshold in this trace.
+Of these, four were aliases (introduced by the traces having separate anonymization namespaces) for an internal scanner used by the site for its own vulnerability assessment.
+Of the remainder, three hosts are main mail servers that forward large volumes of email, and the other two hosts are internal web crawlers that build search engine databases of the content served by internal Web servers.
+By manual inspection, we also later found another appearance of the internal scanner that we missed using our 0.1/s fan-out rate threshold, as in that instance the scanner contacted only 51 different IP addresses during the 10-min period.
+We exclude the scanners and the crawlers from our subsequent analysis.
 In what follows, we develop a model that captures fan-out rate statistics of this set of "purely" benign hosts.